-Having just returned from what seemed like the most expensive country in the world, no, not Switzerland or Norway, but the Republic of Ireland, one of the few things I could afford to eat was the soda bread.
+Having just returned from what seemed like the most expensive country in the world, no, not Switzerland or Norway, but the Republic of Ireland, one of the few things I could afford to eat was the wheaten bread.
 Which is a good job, seeing it is served with everything.

 And very nice it was too, with a soft 'cakey' texture, slight tang and thin crust.

-It was better than any soda bread I had bought and tried here in dear old Blighty, very much like the Guinness which is always better in its home country and which I had to sample for research purposes you understand.
+It was better than any wheaten or soda bread I had bought and tried here in dear old Blighty, very much like the Guinness which is always better in its home country and which I had to sample for research purposes you understand.

-So once back from Ireland and having checked my bank account to see if I had any money left in it, I ventured out to buy the simple ingredients needed for a good traditional soda bread.
+So once back from Ireland and having checked my bank account to see if I had any money left in it, I ventured out to buy the simple ingredients needed for a good traditional wheaten bread.

 After checking a few recipes I decided a more wholesome wheaten bread was the order of the day using wholemeal flour instead of white, this being the distinction in Ireland where white flour = soda bread and wholemeal flour = wheaten bread.
 This information came from my wife, who being Northern Irish knows a thing or two about soda bread, oh, and potatoes.